Oliver-Leete/Configs/README.md

 end for that nice screen centring and m\` to add it to the jump list.

-vim-slash is used to set dirJumps="search" after each search (and I have it set to default to that), so that n and N still work for searching for jumps.
+vim-slash is used to set dirJumps="search" after each search (and I have it set to default to that), so that n and N can still be used for searching.

 ```lua
 function _G.commandRepeat(leader, varName)